13.08. - 25.08. Karlsruhe

 There is a shower and a toilet that can be reached without steps.

-You can find more details on possible barriers around water & shit and measures to remove them on the Hygiene page.
+You can find more details on possible barriers around water & shit and measures to remove them on the page “Information about water and toliets“.

 Can I shower at the camp?